Is an ESOP Right for You? An In-Depth Look at Employee Stock Ownership Plans

 All meeting registrations must be prepaid.

 NCEO members: $195.00 for the first person and $170.00 for each additional person through September 16; $245.00 for the first person and $220.00 for each additional person thereafter.
+Since it is September 22, the prices of $245.00 for the first person and $220.00 for each additional person apply.
 (If you are not an NCEO member but join when you register, you will receive the member price.)

 Note to service providers: Service providers may attend by sponsoring the seminar (with a speaking or nonspeaking sponsorship).
 Otherwise, service providers who are new to employee ownership may be given special consideration to attend by contacting NCEO Webinar and Seminar Director Colleen Kearney at firstname.lastname@example.org or 510-208-1311.